httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

-The Exported Authenticator `request` API defined in [I-D.ietf-tls-exported-authenticator] takes as input a set of desired certificate characteristics and a `certificate_request_context`.
-When generating exported authenticators for use with this extension, the `certificate_request_context` MUST be the two-octet Request-ID.
+The Exported Authenticator `request` API defined in [I-D.ietf-tls-exported-authenticator] takes as input a set of desired certificate characteristics and a `certificate_request_context`, which needs to be unpredictable.
+When generating exported authenticators for use with this extension, the `certificate_request_context` MUST be the two-octet Request-ID, followed by at least six random octets.

 The TLS library on the authenticating peer will provide mechanisms to select an appropriate certificate to respond to the transported request.
 TLS libraries on